Pukste/DankestWoods/README.md

 # Dankest Woods
-A school project in a form of a text adventure.
+A school project in form of a text adventure.